CleverRaven/Cataclysm-DDA/data/mods/MindOverMatter/PowerDescriptionSpoilers.md

 ## Intuitive Artisan (C)
 *Difficulty*: 6<br />
 *Target*: Self<br />
-*Duration*: 20 minutes and 15 seconds to 45 minutes, plus 9 seconds to 17 seconds per level<br />
+*Duration*: 20 minutes and 15 seconds to 45 minutes, plus 4 minutes and 10 seconds to 10 minutes per level<br />
 *Stamina Cost*: 6500, minus 145 per level to a minimum of 3250<br />
 *Channeling Time*: 500 moves, minus 3 moves per level to a minimum of 300<br />
 *Effects*: Enter a trance and improve the psion's ability to craft, increasing crafting speed by 4% and skill level by 0.25 per 4 power levels.
 However, the psion's vision will be limited and their movement speed will be slowed while in the trance.<br />